RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/domainmanager.md

 weight: 10
 ---

-This section covers managing a single REDHAWK Domain Manager service.
-For additional information on managing service configurations and lifecycle management, refer to the appropriate section of the AdminService.
+This section explains how to manage a single REDHAWK Domain Manager service.
+For additional information on managing service configurations and lifecycle management, refer to [Device Manager Service]({{< relref "manual/appendices/adminservice/redhawkcoreservices/devicemanager.md" >}}), [Waveform Service]({{< relref "manual/appendices/adminservice/redhawkcoreservices/waveform.md" >}}), and [Managing Entire Domains ]({{< relref "manual/appendices/adminservice/redhawkcoreservices/domains.md" >}}).

-### Create a Domain Service Configuration
+### Creating a Domain Service Configuration

-To create a domain service configuration run the following command:
+To create a domain service configuration, enter the following command:

 ```sh
 rhadmin config domain >  <output file>.ini
 ```
-This creates a sample configuration that requires the DOMAIN_NAME configuration property to be set and the section's name.
-The section name can be used with rhadmin commands.
-For additional configuration property settings consult the [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/domainmanager.md" >}}) .
-For the  file to be recognized by the AdminService, the file is required to have an .ini extension and be installed into the proper service directory: `/etc/redhawk/domains.d`.
+ A sample configuration is created, which requires the `DOMAIN_NAME` configuration property and the section's name be specified.
+The section name may be used with `rhadmin` commands.
+For additional configuration property settings, refer to the [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/domainmanager.md" >}}) .
+For the  file to be recognized by the AdminService, the file must have an .ini extension and be installed into the proper service directory: `/etc/redhawk/domains.d`.

-### Display a configuration
+### Displaying a Configuration

-To display the current configuration for a service:
+To display the current configuration for a service, enter the following command:

 ```sh
 rhadmin getconfig  <Domain Name>:<section name>
 ```

-### Starting a service
+### Starting a Service

-To start a single Domain Manager service run the following command:
+To start a single Domain Manager service, enter the following command:

 ```sh
 rhadmin start <Domain Name>:<section name>
 ```

-### Stopping a service
+### Stopping a Service

-To stop a single Domain Manager service run the following command:
+To stop a single Domain Manager service, enter the following command:

 ```sh
 rhadmin stop <Domain Name>:<section name>
 ```

-### Requesting status of a service
+### Requesting Status of a Service

-To status a single Domain Manager service run the following command:
+To status a single Domain Manager service, enter the following command:

 ```sh
 rhadmin status <Domain Name>:<section name>
 ```

-### Restarting a service
+### Restarting a Service

-Restarting a single Domain Manager service:
+To restart a single Domain Manager service, enter the following command:

 ```sh
 rhadmin restart <Domain Name>:<section name>
 ```

-### Example session
+### Example Session

-The following example creates, activates, starts, and statuses a Domain Manager service for the domain `REDHAWK_PROD` and identified by the section name `redhawk_prod`.
+The following example creates, activates, starts, and statuses a Domain Manager service for the domain `REDHAWK_PROD`, which is identified by the section name `redhawk_prod`.

 ```sh
 # generate a domain configuration file